JasonPekos/climate-can/README.md

 6. To load the results of a target *into memory*, run `tar_load(object_name)`.

 # What's new?
-Added ObservableJS cells to the [scratch document](https://htmlpreview.github.io/?https://github.com/JasonPekos/climate-can/blob/main/Scratch.html).
+Added ObservableJS cells to the [scratch document](https://jasonpekos.quarto.pub/climate-and-productivity-ebde/), which has been renamed and moved to a subdirectory.

 This allows you to upload a geojson file (you want the raw file for this), and then examine the census geography at a deeper level.

 But this only works locally for now.
 I need to go to sleep, I'll deal with it later.